SageSELab/sageselab.github.io/docs/publications.md

 ## 2021

-!!! tip "AndroR2: A Dataset of Manually-Reproduced Bug Reports for Android Apps"
+!!! abstract "AndroR2: A Dataset of Manually-Reproduced Bug Reports for Android Apps"

     === "Paper Info"